opspec-pkgs/git.repo.commit-changes/README.md

 # Problem statement

-commits to a git repo
+commits staged changes to a git repo

 # Format